soorajkcphd/InvariantCubicTensors/README.md

-# InvariantFisherMetricsandCubicTensors
-# Invariant Fisher Metrics and Cubic Tensors on Lie-Algebraic Statistical Submanifolds
+# Invariant Cubic Tensors and Fisher Geometry on Homogeneous Statistical Manifolds

 This repository contains the numerical experiments for the paper:

-> **Invariant Fisher Metrics and Cubic Tensors on Lie-Algebraic Statistical Submanifolds**
+> **Invariant Cubic Tensors and Fisher Geometry on Homogeneous Statistical Manifolds**
 > Sooraj K.C and Vivek Mishra
-> *Submitted to Annals of Global Analysis and Geometry*
+> *Submitted to Differential Geometry and its Applications*

 ## Overview